 Their books in their travelling library have led to the first storybook-reading experience for many young and old readers in these 20 states.
 In a culture where knowledge is often limited to textbooks and fiction is considered trivial, there is barely any understanding of the important analysis of society and the building blocks of empathy that stories provide.

 Mishra and Bahibala are focusing on steering the wheel towards independent bookshops and making storybooks accessible to all.
 In 2015, they set up an almost completely solar-powered bookshop in Bhubaneshwar.
 Now, they are focusing on the Bookseller of the Year award as a way to celebrate and support bookstore workers who are often invisibilized.
+People can nominate their local booksellers for the award.

 We spoke to Mishra and Bahibala about the award, their decade-long journey, and the importance of independent bookshops and booksellers in a democracy.